BRANDY CLARK — Who You Thought I Was Tour

 18+ SHOW / ID REQUIRED

-Note: The Brandy Clark show originally scheduled for April 17 has been rescheduled to August 13, 2020.
-All tickets purchased for the April 17 show will be honored for the August 13 show.
+Note: The Brandy Clark show originally scheduled for April 17, 2020 has been rescheduled to April 13, 2021.
+All tickets purchased for the April and August 2020 performances will be honored for the new date, so please hang onto your ticket for entrance.

 Note: There is a 6 ticket limit.